YanzhaoW/cosmic_radiation/README.md

 ## Error evaluation
 ### Gaussian error propagation
-To calculate the error of an evaluated value which is depending on other variables (with known errors), use [Gaussian error propagation](https://www.statisticshowto.com/statistics-basics/error-propagation/):
+To calculate the error of an evaluated value, which is depending on other variables (with known errors), use the [Gaussian error propagation](https://www.statisticshowto.com/statistics-basics/error-propagation/):

 $$\begin{align}
 \text{if} &&\\